Close Menu

 Psychological Evaluation:

 MS can affect your ability to understand, remember, and apply information.
 Likewise, your ability to concentrate and sustain a steady work pace can get worse as your disease gets worse.
-Your ability to complete work related mental activities can be determined through a psychological evaluation.
+Your ability to complete work related mental activities can be determined through a mental exam.
 You can obtain one by paying for it.
-Additionally, it is possible to have the SSA send you for a consultative mental exam.
+Additionally, it is possible to have the SSA send you to one of their doctors for a free mental exam.
 The mental aspects of your disease are very important to your case.

 Treating Doctor Statement: